-When we arrived, we were asked by a security guard if we had a reservation – which we did, as our friend (whose birthday we were celebrating) had booked through the online system and had already arrived – although we were then asked to wait for a few minutes because the clipboard with reservation information was not actually at the door.
-Eventually another member of staff arrived with the list and clarified that, yes, we did have a reservation.
+When we arrived, we were asked by a security guard if we had a reservation.
+Our friend (whose birthday we were celebrating) had booked through the online system and had already arrived.
+We were then asked to wait for a few minutes because the clipboard with reservation information was not actually at the door.
+Eventually another member of staff arrived with the list and clarified that, yes, we did have a reservation, and yes, we were allowed to enter.

 We were directed down the stairs, into the great hall, and then to the left, into what I guess – from the website – was the Vault.
-The foyer of the Vault is particularly elaborate, in-keeping with the Victorian secret society theme of the bar.
+The foyer of the Vault is fairly elaborate, in-keeping with the Victorian secret society theme of The Escapologist.
 Our group was seated in one of the booths, which I expected to be a tad larger and dressed with more ornate trinkets.

 Because I arrived slightly later, I wasn’t able to benefit from the half price drinks that my group were pushed to order.
 It was quite a large order, and the staff had brought them one less Jagerbomb, which they discovered hadn’t actually been added to the bill.
 I ordered my only fairly reasonably priced cocktail of the night, and was almost in shock at the size of the accompanying Prosecco shot – it was huge!

 The group then ordered pizzas.
-My friend and I picked the Texan Chicken, while the rest of the group ordered a Tricolore (vegetarian), but on arrival, our pizza had pepperoni on it and no chicken – disappointing.
+My friend and I picked the Texan Chicken, while the rest of the group ordered a Tricolore (vegetarian).
+On arrival, our pizza had pepperoni on it and no chicken – disappointing.
 Moreover, the food was delivered, but the table wasn’t cleared of empty glasses.
 My friend and I had to clear the table, ditching the glasses on the lovely fridge in the foyer of the Vault.

 We tried to leave the booth to have a dance, explore the bar, and take in the atmosphere.
-There were great music choices, but I felt the vibe was more suited to people out on a date, early in their relationships.
+There were great music choices, but I felt the vibe was better suited to people on a first date.
 I saw a lot of arm touching.
-Despite it being fairly busy, we left at 11pm, possibly too early, but the internet does say the bar shuts at 12.30am.
+Despite it being fairly busy, we left at 11pm.
+This was possibly too early, but the internet does say the bar shuts at 12.30am.

-On leaving, the group went to pay the bar tab and found a number of drinks added that they had not ordered but I’d paid my way and left by that point.
+On leaving, the group went to pay and found a number of drinks added that they had not ordered.
+I’d paid my way and left by that point.